Dear Wildfire Elementary School students, parents, staff, and community,

 I believe that communication, honesty, and visibility are key attributes to being an effective school leader, and try to practice these skills every day.
 All decisions relevant to our students – from classroom practices, policies, procedures, and discipline – should be based on what’s best for the student.

 To me, ensuring student success at Wildfire Elementary isn’t just a job.
-My son Caleb is in 1st grade here at WFES and my 5-year old daughter Leah is in kindergarten.
-One day, my 2-year-old daughter Hannah will eventually attend Wildfire.
+My son Caleb is in 1st grade here at WFES and my daughter Leah is in kindergarten.
+One day, my youngest daughter Hannah will attend Wildfire.
 As a father, my perspective on ensuring an effective learning environment has only strengthened: It is important to me that all children receive the education and school experience that I would want for my own kids.
 I look forward to working hard every day to help you achieve that goal.

-This school year is promising to be a great one and I know all our students and staff will do an amazing job.
-I look forward to seeing all the great things we are going to accomplish this year at Wildfire Elementary School!
+This school year is proving to be a great one and I know all our students and staff will continue to do an amazing job.
+I look forward to seeing all the great things we are going to accomplish the rest of this year at Wildfire Elementary School!